Things I Wish Someone Told Me Before My First Code Blue

 It Moves Fast AF

-One second you're charting.
-The next, you're running down the hall looking for the room with the crash cart.
+One person is charting.
+Another is running down the hall looking for supplies that no one has ever heard of.
 Everything happens simultaneously.
 It's a show that no one ever wants tickets to.

 Your Job Is Smaller Than You Think

-As a student or new grad, you're probably not running the code.
-You might be bagging, pulling meds, documenting, or just staying out of the way.
+As a student, new grad or RT, you're probably not running the code.
+You might be bagging prepping the airway, or just staying out of the way.
 And that's OKAY.
 The best thing you can do is know your specific role and do it well.
 Don't try to be the hero.
 It doesn’t pay extra.

 It Might Not Go Well

 TV codes have a 75% survival rate.
 Real codes?
 More like 25% depending on the situation.
 Sometimes you do everything right and the patient still doesn't make it.
 That's hard.
 Really hard.
-Give yourself permission to feel that.
+Give yourself permission to feel that to your core.

 The Adrenaline is Real